visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Read_Write_Options.rst

 The ``ANNOTATION_INT`` (and friends) objects are generic containers sometimes used to store mesh-specific data using Silo_'s `compound array <https://silo.readthedocs.io/latest/generic.html#dbputcompoundarray>`__.
-However, because there is no multiblock analog for Silo_ compound arrays, in order to handle them VisIt_ needs to be forced to go searching for their existance in all the files comprising a multiblock database.
+However, because there is no multi-block analog for Silo_ compound arrays, in order to handle them VisIt_ needs to be forced to go searching for their existance in all the files comprising a multi-block database.
 Thus, enabling this option can result in much slower database *open* times.

 ZipWrapper